Saddff2/github-CI/README.md

 # GitHub Actions Multi-Architecture Docker Image Build Test and Push to Dockerhub

-Recently I've been working with GitHub Actions on my project and I wanted to share knowledge that I've gained.
+Recently, I've been working with GitHub Actions on my project and wanted to share the knowledge that I've gained.

 ### Contents
 - [Step 1: Python App](#step-1-python-app)